Allotments

 Bridge View Allotments cover an extensive area.
 There are 43 allotments in all, flowing down the hill from Bridge View, past East Terrace and West Terrace, above the former Holy Trinity Church and then down to the A6, occupying most of the land between the church and the Children’s Play Area.
 The Milford Community Greenspace (see website here) has taken the 4 allotments above the Holy Trinity Church.

-Now open for anyone living within a 5 mile radius of the Bridge View Allotments to rent, they are run by Bridge View Allotments Limited, a co-operative of which all allotment holders are members.
+Now open for anyone living within a 5 mile radius of the Bridge View Allotments to rent, they are run by Bridge View Allotments Limited, a co-operative of which all current allotment holders are members, and whose purpose is to ensure the land is used as allotments for local people in perpetuity.
 Others who work on a plot but are not plot holders can become associate members with equal voting rights.
-Regular meetings of the co-operative are arranged, including an AGM in February where the holders of posts on the association are voted in.
-Currently the chair is Maureen Kingman, treasurer Carol Hawley and secretary David Moreton.
+Regular meetings of the co-operative are arranged, including an AGM in March where the holders of posts on the association are voted in.
+Currently (2026) the chair is Maureen Kingman, treasurer Jackie Hudson and secretary David Moreton.
+We also have a membership secretary, Fiona Lennox, and events secretary Simon Hudson.

-Rents for the following January are also agreed at the AGM.
-They are at present £25 a year for a full allotment and £13 for a half allotment.
-In addition, membership of the co-op is £7 a year for members (compulsory for plot holders) and £7 for associate members.
-If you are interested in joining the waiting list for allotments at Bridge View, please contact Carol by e-mail on bridgeviewallotments@gmail.com including your address and contact details.
+Rents for the following January are agreed at another meeting of the co-operative in November.
+They are at present (2026) £25 a year for a full allotment and £13 for a half allotment.
+In addition, membership of the co-op is £7 a year for members (compulsory for plot holders) including a one-off share cost of £1 and £7 for associate members including a one-off share cost of £1.
+If you are interested in joining the waiting list for allotments at Bridge View, please contact Fiona Lennox by e-mail on fionarowe13@googlemail.com including your address and contact details.
+Please note when thinking of taking on an allotment that their upkeep takes time.
+If you do not have 3 – 5 hours a week to spare on your allotment it could rapidly get on top of you and become overwhelming.

 History